 Pre-lab materials are available online through Inquire and should be printed and completed before coming to lab.
-Two lab handouts per table will be available for use during lab, and if you wish to print your own copy, the document will also be posted on Inquire.
-A bound lab notebook (sewn pages, not spiral bound) with graph paper pages is needed, as well as a scientific calculator that is not a cellphone, and a pencil or pen.
+Lab instructions will be posted on Inquire and you are required to print and bring the handout to lab.
+A bound lab notebook with sewn graph paper pages is needed, as well as a scientific calculator that is not a cellphone, and a pencil or pen.